Gurteen College: Principals

+Rev. James Wesley McKinney (who went on to have a building within Gurteen named after him - McKinney Hall) was first Principal in 1947 until he retired in 1959, when Rev. R. G. Livingstone became principal.
+Mr. Oscar H. Loane became principal in 1963 serving until 1988 when John Craig became principal, retiring in 2000.
 Jon Parry was appointed principal in 2019, the college's sixth principal succeeding Mick Pearson who served as principal for twenty years.
-Rev. James Wesley McKinney was first Principal in 1947 until he retired in 1959, when Rev. R. G. Livingstone became principal.
-Mr. Oscar H. Loane became principal in 1963 serving until 1988 when John Craig became principal, retiring in 2000.